Touch typing: Disputes over advantages

-Training
+Training for beginners

-A touch typist starts by placing their fingers on the "start position" in the middle row and knows which finger to move and how much to move it for reaching any required key.
-Learning typically includes first printing exercises containing only letters on or near the standard position and then gradually mastering other rows.
-It is important to learn placing fingers into the start position blindly as the hands are frequently raised from the keyboard to operate the line feed lever (in the past) or (more recently) the computer mouse.
-The keys F and J frequently contain some surface features that allow the typist to recognize them by touch alone, thus removing the need to look down at the keys to reset the fingers at the home row.
+A touch typist starts by placing their fingers in the middle row, they instinctively know which finger they have to move for reaching any required key.
+Learning for beginners typically includes practicing through various touch-typing websites or software.
+These websites and software typically start with training and making the user familiar with the home row, and then start with training the user to type on the other two rows.
+It iss important to learn to place fingers on the home-row by feeling the tactile markers on the keyboard as the hands are frequently raised from the keyboard to operate the line feed lever (in the past) or (more recently) the computer mouse.
+The keys "F" and "J" contains tactile markers or key locator bumps that allow the typist to feel and recognize them without having to look on the keyboard.

-The typing speed can be increased gradually and speeds of 60 WPM or higher can be achieved.
+Typing speed increases gradually with practice, and speed of 60 WPM or higher is achievable.
 The increase in speed varies between individuals.
-Many websites and software products are available to learn touch typing and many of these are free.
-Learning touch typing can be stressful both to the fingers as well as the mind in the beginning, but once it is learned to a decent level, it exerts minimal stress on the fingers.
-For individuals with past typing experience, learning to touch type is particularly difficult due to motivational reasons: the initial performance level in touch typing is far lower than in visually guided typing; therefore it does not initially seem worthwhile to study touch typing.
+Many websites and software programs are available for learning touch typing and most of them are free.
+Learning touch typing can be stressful both to the fingers as well as the mind at the beginning, but once it is learned, it exerts minimal stress on the fingers.
+For individuals with past typing experience, learning to touch type could be particularly difficult, because of their habit of hunt-and-peck typing: the initial performance level in touch typing is far lower than in hunt-and-peck typing; therefore it does not initially seem worthwhile for beginners to start studying touch typing.

 Typing speed generally improves with practice.
 While practicing, it is important to ensure that there are no weak keys.
-Typing speed is typically determined by how slow these weak keys are typed rather than how fast the remaining keys are typed.
-If a stage is reached where irrespective of the amount of practice, typing speed is not increasing, it is advisable to let some time pass and continue serious practice thereafter as typing speeds typically tend to increase with time even when no serious practice is done.
+Typing speed is typically determined by how slow these weak keys are typed rather than how fast the remaining keys are typed. it's common for speed to plummet at the beginning, but with consistent practice it does not last for more than few months.